-Workers should naturally take annual paid leave to get rest.
-If an employer purchases workers' annual paid leave in advance and does not allow them to take leave, such act constitutes a violation of the Labor Standards Act.
+Furthermore, Article 39 of the Labor Standards Act provides for that an employer "must grant" paid leave.
+As a result, if an employer purchases workers' annual paid leave in advance and does not allow them to take leave, such act constitutes a violation of the Labor Standards Act.